dscpesu/SimpleML/American Sign Language Detection/models/readme.md

 | 9       |

 These classes represent the hand gestures corresponding to the English alphabets (A-Z) and numbers (0-9) in American Sign Language.

-## Important note:-
-**for all the three models that i have created, the parts excluding the model architecture and its definition are mostly the same for the accuracy result to be based out on the same parameters.**

 # Approach for Multi-Instance Image Classification